Alcohol Use Disorder (AUD)

 Refer to Specialist 1,2,3

 Refer to a specialist, including mental health care specialists, hepatologists, addiction treatment specialists, etc. Referral to specialists should be based on availability and access.
-Consider other options such as OTN eConsult, ConnexOntario, phone consult, and Medical Mentoring for Addictions and Pain (MMAP).
+Consider other options such as OTN eConsult, ConnexOntario, phone consult and Peer Connect Mentorship.
 Patients with comorbidities may benefit from the concurrent treatment of conditions from the same provider.
 These may include patients with:

 • Psychosis